-We all need an appreciation of the stories from the past to understand how they effect and create the present.
+We all need an appreciation of the stories from the past to understand how they affect and create the present.
 The past has shaped the present and the present will re-shape the future.
 Our ancestors created us and who we are, and we need to show them due respect.
-We in turn will create the future for our children and their offspring.
+We, in turn, will create the future for our children and their offspring.

 One local family were the Pattersons of Elderslie and one of their descendants, Maree Patterson, to seeking to fill out their story.
 She wants your assistance.
 Can you help?